DirectED-Addis-Hub/docs/content/teams/africhain-aid/reflection.md

 sidebarTitle: Reflection Summary
 ---

-# 🧠 Team Reflection Summary — CATS10
+# 🧠 Team Reflection Summary — Africhain Aid

 When we started this work, we believed the core problem in aid distribution was **theft or mismanagement**.
 Our early assumptions focused on “how to track resources better” and “how to stop loss.”